 So much more than the sum of its simple ingredients, my easy white bean stew is ideal for using up a few old bits of veg and tins of beans in the cupboards.
 You can use it as a base for all sorts of things.
 Recipe here.

-I don’t use the word ‘ultimate’ lightly.
-These really are the best enchiladas I have ever tasted *blows own trumpet*.
+These really are just the most delicious enchiladas I have ever tasted *blows own trumpet*.
 It’s really worth making your own enchilada sauce and spice mix for these.
 Recipe here.

 Chocolate Fudge Cheesecake Brownies